bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 or optionally the vector `[0.0,0.0,0.0]` for *non-diffusion-weighted* (also called *b*=0 or *low-b*) volumes.
-These values are to be interpreted as cosine values with respect to the image axis orientations as defined by the corresponding NIfTI image header transformation.
+These values are to be interpreted as cosine values with respect to the image axis orientations as defined by the corresponding NIfTI image header transformation;
-Note that unlike DICOM convention, these orientations are *not* defined with respect to the scanner device's coordinate system (see [Coordinate systems](../appendices/coordinate-systems.md)).
+*unless* the image axes defined in the corresponding NIfTI image header form a right-handed coordinate system
-Further, if the rotation component of the NIfTI image header transformation possesses a positive determinant (a "right-handed" coordinate system), then the sign of the first element of each 3-vector must be inverted to be interpreted as cosines with respect to the first image axis orientation.
+(that is, the 3x3 matrix of direction cosines has a positive determinant), in which case the sign of the first element of each 3-vector must be inverted for this interpretation to be valid.
+Note that this definition of orientations with respect to the NIfTI image axes is *not* equivalent to the DICOM convention, where orientations are instead defined with respect to the scanner device's coordinate system (see [Coordinate systems](../appendices/coordinate-systems.md)).

 The `[*_]dwi.bval` file contains the *b*-values (in s/mm<sup>2</sup>)
 corresponding to the volumes in the relevant NIfTI file,